Beats Powerbeats Pro sale: $199.95 (save $50)

 We've seen plenty of AirPods deals of late, but Apple's "other" true-wireless earbuds, the Beats Powerbeats Pro, don't often dip below their $250 list price.
-However, for a limited time, and while supplies last, Amazon has the Beats Powerbeats Pro for $199.95.
-You can also find it at Best Buy for the same price.
+However, through the end of October, and while supplies last, most major retailers now have the Beats Powerbeats Pro for $199.95.
+You can find it at Amazon, Walmart and Best Buy for the same price.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.

 The Powerbeats Pro are designed with athletic users in mind, relying on over-the-ear hooks and noise-isolating rubber ear tips.
 Those hooks make it all but impossible for the 'buds to come loose, even during the bounciest of exercises.